5 weeks in Melbourne, Australia

 Dr. Bruce Haulman

-Courses will also be taught by highly qualified Australian and New Zealand faculty.
+Lectures will also be provided by highly qualified Australian and New Zealand faculty.

 Weeks 1-5 will be spent at Newman College, which is part of the University of Melbourne.
 The campus is centrally located in the heart of Melbourne with easy access to all the city's activities and attractions.